How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Discussion and Analysis

 \subsection{Lexical Cues}

-Our experimental results show that model performance in many tasks is marginally affected by the imposed corruptions which, however, in many cases alter the meaning of utterances.
-This indicates the presence of lexical cues and other statistical biases in the GLUE training and development data.
+Our results show that model performance in many tasks is marginally affected by the imposed corruptions which, however, in many cases alter the meaning of utterances.
 We conduct additional analyses aimed at identifying the lexical cues that remain after corruption and can guide model prediction.
-We focus on {\sc mrpc} and {\sc sst-2} where the impact of {\sc Corrupt-test} was the smallest. {\sc mrpc} addresses the paraphrase relationship between sentence pairs.
-We use the unigram paraphrases in the L package of PPDB 2.0 \cite{pavlick-etal-2015-ppdb}.\footnote{PPDB comes in different sizes (from S to XXXL).} We find that in the {\sc Corrupt-Test-Noun} {\sc mrpc} dataset, 76\% of the sentence pairs for which the model made correct predictions still include a lexical paraphrase.
+We focus on {\sc mrpc} (Microsoft Research Paraphrase Corpus) and {\sc sst-2} (Stanford Sentiment Treebank), where the impact of {\sc Corrupt-test} transformations was the smallest.

+{\sc mrpc} addresses the paraphrase relationship between sentence pairs.
+We explore the semantic similarity of the information that remains after corruption.
+Our assumption is that if a sentence pair (from which nouns or verbs have been removed) still contains synonyms or longer paraphrases, this can guide the model towards detecting a similarity or entailment relationship.
+For this analysis, we use the unigram paraphrases in the L (large) package of PPDB 2.0 \cite{pavlick-etal-2015-ppdb}.
+We find that in the {\sc Corrupt-Test-Noun} {\sc mrpc} dataset, 76\% of the sentence pairs for which the model made correct predictions still include a lexical paraphrase.

-The {\sc sst-2} (Stanford Sentiment Treebank) task involves detecting the (positive or negative) sentiment expressed in individual sentences.
+{\sc sst-2} involves detecting the sentiment expressed in individual sentences.
 We use the NRCLex tool\footnote{NRCLex is based on the expanded version of the NRC Word-Emotion Association Lexicon \cite{mohammad-turney-2010-emotions,Mohammad2013CROWDSOURCINGAW}.
 We only use the `positive' and `negative' keys. } to measure the sentiment expressed by lexical cues in the {\sc Corrupt-test} sentences for which model predictions are correct.
-In Table \ref{table:NRCLexPredictions}, we show the labels predicted by NRCLex for corrupted test sentences.
-The results show that the correct sentiment is still present in 50.3\% of the {\sc Corrupt-Test-Noun} sentences, and in 18.6\% of the {\sc Corrupt-Test-Noun-Adj} examples where RoBERTa made correct predictions.
+Given that sentiment can be expressed in a text by words pertaining to different grammatical categories, we explore whether lexical cues indicating the polarity of the text still remain after removing instances of a specific word class.
+In Table \ref{table:NRCLexPredictions}, we show the labels predicted by NRCLex for corrupted test sentences, where the nouns and adjectives have been dropped.
+We observe that even if sentences become non-sensical after corruption, it is still possible to detect the (positive or negative) polarity of the sentences from the remaining words.
+Relying on these lexical cues, RoBERTa often manages to predict the correct sentiment.
+Specifically, according to the NRCLex predictions, the correct sentiment is still present in 383 out of 761 corrupted sentences where RoBERTa made correct predictions in the {\sc Corrupt-Test-Noun} setting.
+If both nouns and adjectives are removed ({\sc Corrupt-Test-Noun-Adj}), NRCLex detects that the correct sentiment is still present in 125 out of the 672 examples that were correctly predicted by RoBERTa.